Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) Investor Alert: Investigation over Possible Violations of Securities Laws

-An investigation for investors in Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) shares over potential securities laws violations. was announced and NASDAQ:RIGL stockholders should contact the Shareholders Foundation at mail@shareholdersfoundation.com
+An investigation for investors in Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) shares over potential securities laws violations by Rigel Pharmaceuticals was announced and NASDAQ:RIGL stockholders should contact the Shareholders Foundation at mail@shareholdersfoundation.com

-Investors who purchased shares of Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL), have certain options and should contact the Shareholders Foundation at mail(at)shareholdersfoundation.com or call +1(858) 779 - 1554.
+Investors who are current long-term stockholders in shares of Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) have certain options and should contact the Shareholders Foundation at mail(at)shareholdersfoundation.com or call +1(858) 779 - 1554.

-Those who purchased shares of Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL) have certain options and should contact the Shareholders Foundation.
+Those who are current long-term stockholders in shares of Rigel Pharmaceuticals, Inc. (NASDAQ:RIGL), have certain options and should contact the Shareholders Foundation.

 Contact: